Skip to main content

-- 1 Recognise physical symptoms: for example, headaches and tension, upset stomach, continual tiredness or problems sleeping.
+- Recognise physical symptoms of stress such as headaches and tension, upset stomach, continual tiredness or problems sleeping.

-- 2 Recognise behavioural symptoms: for example, nervousness, irritability, loss of sense of humour, excessive smoking or communication problems.
+- Recognise behavioural symptoms such as nervousness, irritability, excessive smoking or drinking or communication problems.

-- 8 Break down big jobs: create smaller, achievable tasks, decide what to prioritise and recognise each step you achieve.
+- Break down big jobs into smaller, achievable tasks, and decide what to prioritise and recognise each step you achieve.

-- 9 Work on your attitude: accept your limitations and avoid taking stress out on others instead of dealing with the problem.
+- Accept your limitations and avoid taking stress out on others instead of dealing with the problem.

 - learn to recognise the symptoms